Coefficient Quivers, $\mathbb{F}_1$-Representations, and Euler Characteristics of Quiver Grassmannians: Introduction

-Several authors (G.~Cerulli Irelli \cite{irelli2011quiver}, N.~Haupt \cite{Haupt2012euler}, and O.~Lorscheid \cite{lorscheid2014schubert}) provided a combinatorial way to compute the Euler characteristic of a quiver Grassmannian.
+This functor is always faithful, but generally not full (cf. the example at the end of \cite{krause1991maps}).

-The methods of Cerulli Irelli and Haupt are based on the idea that when a projective variety $X$ is equipped with a torus action, one may compute the Euler characteristic $\chi(X)$ of $X$ as the number of fixed points by the torus action.
+The methods of Cerulli Irelli and Haupt to compute Euler characteristics of quiver Grassmannians are based on the following idea: that when a projective variety $X$ is equipped with a torus action admitting a finite number of fixed points, one may compute the Euler characteristic $\chi(X)$ of $X$ as the number of fixed points by the torus action.
 To ensure the existence of a torus action, Cerulli Irelli introduced a certain condition for string modules.
 This idea was generalized by Haupt by introducing a notion of gradings on representations.
-We modify Haupt's definition to be compatible with $\FF_1$-representation language.
+We show that Haupt's definition applies to $\FF_1$-representations of quivers.